grabbou/ai-agent-framework/README.md

 ### Using Different Providers

 By default, Fabrice uses OpenAI gpt-4o model.
-You can change the default model either for the entire system, or for specific agent.
+You can change the default model or provider either for the entire system, or for specific agent.

 To do it for the entire workflow:
 ```ts